fbpx

 6. Roll to side to get up: Have your client safely return to a seated position.

-Improving Your Testing Accuracy
+How to Improve Your Testing Accuracy

 While the DR test is an imperfect one that may yield slightly different results at different times, follow the tips below to improve your testing accuracy: